Archit327/AZ900-/LIST.md

 | user management in crowdstrike documentation            |     |
 | role management in crowdstrike documentation            |     |
 | Crowdstrike dashboard analysis and documented each tile |     |

+Falcon
+sensors and cloud conncectivity user mangement roles management , permissions triage a endpoint detection scheduled reporting - purpose products of crowdstrike falcon and their pricings and offering users and their risk analysis , risk score creating roles by selecting permissions from the list